 The Bodhisatta was once a teacher.
 One of his students was good-hearted but extremely dumb.
-The Bodhisatta asking the student to tell him something he had seen or done that day and make a comparison.
-Every answer compared things to the shaft of a plow, so the Bodhisatta knew this boy was stupid beyond hope.
+The Bodhisatta asked the student to tell him something he had seen or done that day and make a comparison.
+Every answer compared things to the shaft of a plow, so the Bodhisatta knew that this boy was stupid beyond hope.

 The Bodhisatta was once an ascetic.
 When a drought came, one of his companions gave water to the forest animals and they repaid his kindness by bringing enough fruit for the entire monastery to eat.
 The Bodhisatta used this to teach that good deeds are rightly rewarded.

 The Bodhisatta was once a royal treasurer.
 One of his slaves married a rich merchant’s daughter in a far-away kingdom by claiming to be the Bodhisatta’s son and then grew arrogant.
 The Bodhisatta did not expose the lie, but tricked the slave into becoming humble by teaching his wife a verse to say when he complained.

 The Bodhisatta was once a prince.
 The king’s chaplain sniffed swords to see which were lucky, and one time he sneezed and sliced off the tip of his nose.
 The king forbid the Bodhisatta to marry the princess, so the Bodhisatta arranged a false exorcism (that included him pretending to be a corpse who sneezed) as a way to elope.
 The king forgave them and they became king and queen.
 The Bodhisatta commented that sneezing was great for him, but harmed the chaplain.